NimbleGameFramework/examples/README.md

 # Web RPG Framework:
 This Framework helps you build web based rpg games.
 It includes several tools in order to make the development process easy and accessible.
 It's designed to be a open, free alternative to tools like RPG Maker.
-It does not seek to be as complete or as in depth as other tools, however it does try to open the door for further development.
+It does not seek to be as complete or as in depth as others, however it does try to open the door for further development.

 ## Work to be done:
-1. I need to document the development process on the github wiki.
+1. Document the development process on the github wiki.
+2. Document the example in the github wiki
-2. Create a series of videos to make the learning process easy.
+3. Create a series of videos to make the learning process easy.
+4. Create example games to be featured on page
+5. Improve framework website

+## Features missing until 1.0 release:
+1. Overlap interaction between elements.
+2. Custom button interaction definition.
+3. Simple smartphone controls.
+4. Lock movement during animation cycle.
+5. Standardize developer movement variable space

 ## Future features:
-1. A visual novel system to help create slide show type pages with messages as well as decision mechanics.
-2. A rpg styled fighting mechanic inspired by pokemon or final fantasy.
-3. Further mechanic development, a more dynamic movement system that isn't restricted to a grid.
+1. Allow binding html elements to entities (Include a video, text, or any html element in game)
+1. Visual Novel engine integration.
+2. RPG fighting mechanics.
+3. Optimized movement iteration (If element nature still don't include in movement list)
+4. Create smarter movement and interaction mechanics for entities.
+5. Allow entity movement animations (Predefined paths).
+6. Allow for onClick interaction with elements in the world

 ## Used Libraries: